ibexa/documentation-developer/docs/templating/embed_and_list_content/render_images.md

 {% endblock %}
 ```

-This template uses the focal point information contained in the image's additional data to position the background so that the focussed part of the image is displayed.
+This template uses the focal point information contained in the image's additional data to position the background so that the focused part of the image is displayed.